 These article databases are good places to begin your research, or when you just need some articles on your topic.

 Not happy with the results from the databases above?
-Want to go more in-depth on your issue?
+Want more subject specific information on your topic?
+Then try these research guides.

 When you are searching in one of the library databases and the article in question isn't available full text right there, look for this icon or a hyperlink that says EWU - Check for Full Text.